natchayal/Drinking-Water-Database/analysis/NAP/README.md

 # NAP Project
-Investigating the impact of Nitrification Action Plan on distribution system nitrification and MDBPs
+Investigating the impact of Nitrification Action Plan on distribution system nitrification and MDBPs.